 Institutions that comply with at least 80% of the weighted total of the clauses (the global marking) and with all priority clauses will in principle be certified as Code Compliant for 3 years.

 Both the microfinance institution, as well as the European Investment Fund are subsequently informed of the award.

-If compliance is not achieved, the microfinance institution may decide to make the required adjustments in order to improve its level of compliance and reach the global marking.
-Here, the microfinance institution will have the possibility to contact the Service Providers to receive Technical Assistance in the form of Code trainings.
+If compliance is not achieved, the microfinance institution may decide to make the required adjustments in order to improve its level of compliance and achieve the global marking.
+Here, the microfinance institution can contact the Service Providers to receive Technical Assistance in the form of Code trainings.
 The Service Providers may offer training and coaching in order to support the institution with improvements.

 Once ready, the microfinance institution will submit evidence of the changes for review by the evaluator, who in turn will inform the Code Steering Group whether or not the changes are sufficient to achieve compliance with the Code.

 List of awarded institutions

 Micro-enterprises are organisations employing fewer than 10 people, which have an annual turnover or annual balance sheet total of maximum €2 million.
 They represent over 90% of European enterprises and are thus decisive for boosting jobs, growth and investment in Europe.
 Lack of access to finance is one of the main obstacles micro-enterprises face.
 Microfinance, which includes guarantees, microcredit, equity and quasi-equity, along with accompanying non-financial support, extended to persons and micro-enterprises that experience difficulties accessing credit, can help overcome it.
 A microcredit is a loan of up to €25 000.